opensearch-project/project-website/_posts/2022-07-24-opensearch-plugin-zips-now-in-maven-repo.markdown

 </dependencies>
 ```

-### Summary:
+## Summary

-Using the maven [Release zips Maven Repo](https://repo1.maven.org/maven2/org/opensearch/plugin/) and [Snapshot zips Maven Repo](https://aws.oss.sonatype.org/content/repositories/snapshots/org/opensearch/plugin/) URL’s, the plugin zips can be consumed and used as dependency to build other plugins and can also be fetched as standalone components to install them to the OpenSearch cluster.
+Using the [Release zips Maven Repo](https://repo1.maven.org/maven2/org/opensearch/plugin/) and [Snapshot zips Maven Repo](https://aws.oss.sonatype.org/content/repositories/snapshots/org/opensearch/plugin/) URL’s, OpenSearch plugin zips can be consumed and used as dependency to build other plugins and can also be fetched as standalone components to install them to the OpenSearch cluster.